hdShang/arxiv-daily/docs/cs-CL/2025-08-12/papers/250808855v2-biasgym-fantastic-llm-biases-and-how-to-find-and-remove-them.md

 ---
 layout: default
-title: BiasGym: Fantastic LLM Biases and How to Find (and Remove) Them
+title: "BiasGym: Fantastic LLM Biases and How to Find (and Remove) Them"
 ---

 # BiasGym: Fantastic LLM Biases and How to Find (and Remove) Them